 .png)

-Old UI with arrows helping to navigate through dates
+UI before with arrows helping to navigate through dates.